j4w8n/supakit/README.md

 - `sb-provider-refresh-token`
 - `sb-<crypto.randomUUID()>-csrf`

 `sb-session` is updated after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
-The provider cookies will only be set after the initial `SIGNED_IN` event, and will need to be updated by you after you refresh them.
+The provider cookies will only be set after the initial `SIGNED_IN` event, and will need to be refreshed and updated by you.
 The csrf cookie is a session cookie, used to help secure the `/supakit` endpoint for cookie storage; and you may notice more than one.

 > Supakit uses the special, programmed routes `/supakit` and `/supakitCSRF` to handle cookies.
 Therefore, you should not have a top-level route with the same name (not that anyone would, but).